 This movie is like a storm raging inside me.

-A take on a slogan from an old Pepto-Bismol commercial: “Diarrhea is like a storm raging inside me.”
+A take on a slogan from an old Pepto-Bismol commercial: “Sometimes, diarrhea can feel like a storm raging in your body.”

 It’s the Ringo Starr gang.